-KU's Nuclear Medicine Technology certificate is a 12-month accredited program which prepares technologists to inject radiopharmaceuticals and use highly technical cameras and computers in a clinical setting.
+KU's 12-month, accredited certificate program in nuclear medicine technology prepares technologists to inject radiopharmaceuticals and use highly technical cameras and computers in a clinical setting.

-The Nuclear Medicine Technology program is located in connection with the Department of Radiology and the The University of Kansas Hospital for clinical instruction while aspects of the academic program, including application and student services, are handled by the University of Kansas.
-The program was first available as an academic program in the School of Health Professions (formerly the School of Allied Health) in 2000.
+The program is offered via a collaboration between the University of Kansas and The University of Kansas Health System's Department of Radiology.
+The program was first available as an academic program in the School of Health Professions in 2000.

 Performance of Graduates